ofabricio/bnf/README.md

 ### GROUP

+By default all matching tokens are emitted separatelly, one node for each matching token.
-This function groups nodes together.
+This function groups these nodes together.

+Try removing the `GROUP` functions in the example below and see how the result changes.

 ```go
 INP := `OneTwoThreeFourFiveSixSevenEight`